Advisory Board

 Board Chair

-Outside of the office, she tries to dash off to dive the deep blue sea as often as she can and spending summers and Thanksgiving camping throughout the western provinces.
+Outside of the office, she tries to dash off to dive the deep blue sea as often as she can, and spend summers camping with her four fur-babies and family throughout the western provinces.

 Public Health Physician, Environmental and Occupational Health